Fun Without FODMAPs

 This post contains affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

-Crunchy, refreshing and full of low FODMAP veggies, these Low FODMAP Rainbow Wraps with Zesty Sunflower (or Peanut Butter) Sauce are great for a light lunch or supper.
+Crunchy, refreshing, and full of low FODMAP veggies, these Low FODMAP Rainbow Wraps with Zesty Peanut Butter Sauce are great for a light lunch or supper.

 Bowl of Low FODMAP Rainbow Wraps